-Yesterday, the team successfully recovered 9 classrooms at the Leonard Connor School.
-Working in partnership with Tzu Chi, GER provided technical guidance, supervision and supplies, while Tzu Chi provided volunteers and food/water.
-As a result of GER's intervention, the teachers and workers will now have access to their classrooms to prepare for reopening next Monday.
+Yesterday, the GER3 team successfully recovered 9 classrooms at the Leonard Connor School.
+Working in partnership with Tzu Chi, GER3 provided technical guidance, supervision and supplies, while Tzu Chi provided volunteers and food/water.
+As a result of GER3's intervention, the teachers and workers will now have access to their classrooms to prepare for reopening next Monday.
 In addition, the Ministry of Education was able to send contractors to the school to start repairing windows, something it was unable to do before due to access issues.

 Photos of debris removal at Leonard Connor School:

-GER conducted several rapid assessments, attended insightful shelter meetings, and is now working with communities to identify greatest needs.
+GER3 conducted several rapid assessments, attended insightful shelter meetings, and is now working with communities to identify greatest needs.
 Yesterday, the team worked closely with the Tzu Chi foundation Sint Maarten, distributing food in the Sucker Garden community.
 Today they will be clearing debris at the Leonard Connor School in Cay Bay, in hopes of reopening the school on October 2nd.

-A two-person GER team headed from Curaçao to Sint Maarten this morning to immediately begin assessments.
-After receiving insight from Netherlands Red Cross members on current relief efforts, the GER team will arrive prepared to hit the ground running.
+A two-person GER3 team headed from Curaçao to Sint Maarten this morning to immediately begin assessments.
+After receiving insight from Netherlands Red Cross members on current relief efforts, the GER3 team will arrive prepared to hit the ground running.
 They will attend their first coordination meeting tonight.
 More updates to come.
 A two-person team will be deploying to Sint Maarten this Friday, September 15th to assess damages from Hurricane Irma and how GER can best plug into relief efforts.
 The team is expected to arrive in Simpson Bay around 1:00pm on Friday with all the kit required to immediately begin work assessing the situation on the Caribbean island.

 GER is monitoring the current emergency situations in the Caribbean, US and Mexico.
 For Hurricane Irma, GER has standby teams prepared for deployment to the Caribbean, Bahamas and Haiti and also has staff in Florida at this time.
 In response to the Chiapas Earthquake in southern Mexico, GER has activated team members from its Spanish-speaking roster of emergency responders, including programmanagers and assessment specialists.
 GER has also been in touch with partners to share current planning, including Engineers Without Borders and donors who are interested in the various affected countries and areas.